Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Operationalizing the framework: Statistical Model Checking and

 \subsection{Simulator integration}

 \mv{} only needs to interact with a simulator by triggering 3 basic actions: $(i)$ \texttt{reset(seed)}, to reset the simulator to its ``initial state'', and update the random seed used to generate pseudo-random numbers.
-This is necessary to reset the model before performing a new simulation; $(ii)$ \texttt{next}, to perform one step of simulation; $(iii)$ \texttt{eval(obs)}, to evaluate an observation in the current simulation state, where an observation (\texttt{obs}) can be any feature of the aggregate model or of any group of agents.
+This is necessary to reset the model before performing a new simulation. \mv{} takes care of random-seed generation, meaning that it generates adequate sequences of seeds for the necessary simulations. \mv{} allows for \emph{random-seed control}, i.e., the user can fix such sequence across different experiments by providing a \emph{seed-of-the-seeds}, a parameter used to univocally generate all necessary seeds; $(ii)$ \texttt{next}, to perform one step of simulation; $(iii)$ \texttt{eval(obs)}, to evaluate an observation in the current simulation state, where an observation (\texttt{obs}) can be any feature of the aggregate model or of any group of agents.
 A new model can be integrated with \mv by implementing an \emph{adaptor} between \mv{} and the considered simulator, obtained by instantiating \mv's (Java) interface.
 As a consequence, it natively supports Java-based simulators, but it has been also integrated with C- and Python-based simulators, and it has been recently extended to support R-based ones.
+We remark here that our algorithms assume that the model at hand always computes well-defined numeric observations.
+By providing adequate implementation of the \texttt{eval(obs)}, one can provide a model-specific handling for unexpected/special cases like \emph{infinity} or \emph{not-a-number}.

 For the ABM macro model from Section~\ref{sec:macro} we are interested in two aggregate features of the model: the number of bankruptcies and the unemployment rate in a given step.
 Therefore, the model has been integrated such that these can be obtained using \texttt{eval("bankruptcy")}, and \texttt{eval("unemploymentRate")}, respectively.
 Instead, the prediction market models from Sections~\ref{sec:predmarket} and~\ref{sec:nonergodic} have been integrated such that \texttt{eval(i)} gives a particular feature of agent $i$ (its current wealth), and \texttt{eval("price")} gives a certain aggregate feature of the model (the prevailing price).